 1.2.1.2.
 Sub-component 1-2.
-First Responders' Emergency Equipment vehicles will be replaced, and three fire trucks and four ambulances will be purchased under this subcomponent.
+First Responders' Emergency Equipment

+Vehicles and equipment will be purchased to support fire and ambulance services and to improve response and operational readiness.
+The national warning and alert system will also be improved.
+Damaged vehicles will be replaced, and three fire trucks and four ambulances will be purchased under this sub-component.
 Damaged equipment will be repaired, and satellite phones will be purchased to improve emergency communications.
 The offices of the national meteorological services suffered significant damages and are to be replaced with a new building designed to restore MDS operations and permit continuous operations during extreme storm events.